Scott Tucker (businessman): Rolex Sports Car Series

-Scott Tucker began competing in the Grand-Am Rolex Sports Car Series in a partial season during the year 2007.
+Tucker began competing in the Grand-Am Rolex Sports Car Series in a partial season during the year 2007.
 In 2008, Scott Tucker debuted in the Rolex 24 at Daytona driving a TRG Grand-Am GT Porsche in the Rolex Series driving with Ed Zabinski, Jack Baldwin, Martin Ragginger and Claudio Burton.
 The team finished 28th in class due to an engine failure in the 20th hour of the event.
 After the Rolex 24, Tucker entered Level 5 Motorsports in 3 additional races with Ed Zabinski in the Rolex Series.

-In 2009, he teamed up with French sports car driver Christophe Bouchut and earned a career best finish of third at Watkins Glen International.
+In 2009, Tucker teamed up with French sports car driver Christophe Bouchut and earned a career best finish of third at Watkins Glen International.